 Greek Yogurt

 Typically, tzatziki sauce has sour cream in it as well as Greek yogurt.
-However, we are lightening things up around here, so ALL Greek Yogurt is what we’re going with.
+However, we are lightening things up around here, so this recipe calls for just Greek Yogurt.
 I use Fage Greek Yogurt 2% when I make this.

 According to David Heitz’s article, Health Benefits of Greek Yogurt at Healthline.com, Greek Yogurt provides you with: